paulfarning/cc_controller/README.md

 Push a dedicated CC button to send a midi message to toggle its value and toggle the corresponding LED.

-The encoders and endcoder send button have two modes.
+The encoders and encoder send button have two modes.
 To enter the alternate mode press and hold the encoder send button for more than two seconds.

 In default mode, Encoder 1 selects the CC number to be sent.
 Encoder 2 selects